BrandtWilson/courseware-lms-content/courses/01-puppet/01-2106-Puppet-Firewall.md

 # Puppet Firewall

 ###Slide 1
-Firewall rule management is a critical task that can be accomplished with Puppet Enterprise.
+Firewall rule management is a critical task that can automate with Puppet Enterprise.

 ###Slide 2
-In this course, you will see an overview of how to:
+In this course, we look at how to:

 *write a simple firewall module.
-*use the PE console to add a class called "my firewall" to your agent nodes.
+*use the Puppet Enterprise console to add a class named "my firewall" to your agent nodes.
 *write a class to open ports for the Puppet master.
 *enforce the desired state of the "my firewall" class.